gohugoio/hugo/content/en/getting-started/configuration-markup.md

 PlainText
 : The plain variant of the above.

-A Markdown example for a inline-style link with title:
+A Markdown example for an inline-style link with title:

 ```md
 [Text](https://www.gohugo.io "Title")